 Millions more suffer from undiagnosed events.
-Tens of thousands of these patients are children aged 5 to 18, and studies have shown that early-age concussions can lead to an increased dependence on drugs and alcohol later in life.
+Tens of thousands of these patients are children aged 5 to 18.
+Studies have shown that early-age concussions can lead to an increased dependence on drugs and alcohol later in life.

-What is a concussion?
+What Is a Concussion?